-If you are feeding your dog a commercially prepared food, perhaps one of the most critical ways to supplement his or her daily diet is with fiber.
+If you are feeding your dog a commercially prepared food, perhaps one of the most important ways to supplement his or her daily meals is with fiber.
 “Why,” you ask?
 Commonly, the most obvious answer is – firmer poop.
 No doubt a good doggie bowel movement is a happy moment for your pet (have you noticed his peppy gait upon completion?).
 Additionally, it’s much easier for you when retrieving the offering to the doggie bag!
 However, in the long run, the most critical reasons are internal – healthy digestion for your dog is the cornerstone of a long and vital life!

 There are two main properties of fiber that vary in ratio to each other known as “soluble” and “insoluble.”
 The soluble part, in particular, offers many benefits for daily intestinal health.